opulo-inc/ohai/docs/lumen/mobo/index.md

 2. Using the black plastic jig, affix a heatsink to each driver.

-3. Insert a fuse into the fuse holder.
+3. Reinsert a fuse into the fuse holder.

 4. On the QC computer, if Gundam is not already open, open a new terminal, and type `gundam` then the enter key.